A PDF version of the article can be found here.

 From that night onwards… (The Peoples of Middle-earth, p.
 386).

-As a conclusion, it seems evident that the “Round World” conception, accepted by Tolkien in the late 1950s, was professed by him throughout the 1960s and up to his death in 1973 and never abandoned as the underlying truth of his imaginary world.
-The conflict between the new cosmological views and the long-established legends, caused by such a dramatic upheaval, was largely solved by adopting the Mannish transmission of the Silmarillion, which transformed it into an “inner myth” inside Tolkien’s world, while new texts pertaining to the authentic High-elven tradition recognized the new cosmological truth.
-Some elements of Tolkien’s earlier creation, such as the cosmological conception of the Ambarkanta, had to be abandoned, but the whole continued to live and evolve.
-In any case, the purpose of this article is not to judge which version of Tolkien’s cosmology is “better” (opinions may differ on this point), but only to provide the evidence of Tolkien’s own views in the last decades of his life, as far as they can be determined.
+As a conclusion, it seems evident that the “Round World” conception, first considered by Tolkien in the 1940s and finally accepted by him in the late 1950s, was adhered to by him throughout the 1960s and up to his death in 1973 and never abandoned as the underlying truth of his imaginary world.
+The conflict between the new cosmological views and the long-established legends, caused by such a dramatic upheaval, was largely solved when Tolkien adopted the idea of Mannish transmission of the Silmarillion, which transformed it into an “inner myth” inside Tolkien’s world, while new texts pertaining to the authentic High-elven tradition recognized the new cosmological truth.
+Some elements of Tolkien’s earlier creation, such as the role of Ælfwine in the transmission of the Silmarillion, had to be abandoned, but the whole continued to live and evolve.
+In any case, the purpose of this article is not to judge which version of Tolkien’s cosmology is “better” (opinions may vary on this point), but only to provide evidence of Tolkien’s own views during the last decades of his life, as far as they can be determined.

 Thank you very much, intricately written!